Ancient Chinese Longevity Herb

 Cordyceps is a centuries-old Chinese herb that in ancient times was very rare and reserved only for dignitaries and wealthy people.
 A classical 17th century medical text by a master Chinese druggist stated that Cordyceps was even more powerful than Ginseng or Reishi when it comes to treating a wide variety of health problems.

-Cordyceps has been used in Traditional Chinese Medicine (TCM) to treat fatigue and other ailments for over 1500 years.
+Cordyceps has been used in Traditional Chinese Medicine (TCM) for over 1500 years.
 Of the twelve strains of Cordyceps grown in China, the Cordyceps Sinensis is the most potent and famous strain.
 Wild Cordyceps Sinensis grows high in the Tibetan plateau at elevations over 13,000 feet and in very small quantities.
 It sells for around $1000 per kg (US).

 About twenty years ago, the Chinese Medicine and Science Academy began research that lead to the development of a technique for producing a significant strain of Cordyceps Sinensis in a laboratory environment.
 Using fermentation technology, Cordyceps Sinensis is now produced in large quantities at a very reasonable cost with the same medicinal properties as wild Cordyceps.